hazlamahedich/strike2/STRIKE_USER_MANUAL.md

 4. Mark tasks as In Progress or Complete
 5. Add comments to tasks to provide updates

+## Campaign Management

+### Creating Campaigns

+1. Navigate to "Campaigns" in the main menu
+2. Click "Create Campaign" button
+3. Fill in the campaign details:
+   - Campaign Name
+   - Campaign Type
+   - Start and End Dates
+   - Description
+   - Goals and KPIs
+   - Target Audience
+4. Configure campaign settings:
+   - Frequency of communications
+   - Content templates
+   - Follow-up rules
+   - Exit criteria
+5. Click "Create" to launch the campaign setup wizard

+### Campaign Types

+STRIKE supports multiple campaign types to address different business needs:

+1. **Drip Campaigns**
+   - Automated sequence of messages sent at predetermined intervals
+   - Ideal for nurturing leads over time
+   - Configure message content, timing, and conditions

+2. **Outreach Campaigns**
+   - Focused on initial contact with new leads
+   - Multi-channel approach (email, SMS, call)
+   - Performance tracking for each channel

+3. **Event Campaigns**
+   - Promote and manage attendance for webinars, conferences, or workshops
+   - Registration tracking
+   - Automated reminders
+   - Post-event follow-up

+4. **Re-engagement Campaigns**
+   - Target inactive leads
+   - Specialized content to rekindle interest
+   - Escalation paths for responsive leads

+5. **Conversion Campaigns**
+   - Focus on leads near the decision stage
+   - Targeted offers and incentives
+   - Deadline-driven messaging

+### Campaign Status Management

+Campaigns in STRIKE can have the following statuses:

+1. **Draft**: Campaign is being created and configured
+   - All settings can be modified
+   - No communications are sent

+2. **Active**: Campaign is running and executing its workflow
+   - Leads receive communications according to the schedule
+   - Performance metrics are tracked in real-time
+   - Minor adjustments can be made without stopping the campaign

+3. **Paused**: Campaign is temporarily halted
+   - No new communications are sent
+   - Existing leads remain in the campaign
+   - Can be reactivated at any time

+4. **Completed**: Campaign has reached its end date or goals
+   - No further communications are sent
+   - Full analytics are available
+   - Can be cloned for future use

+5. **Cancelled**: Campaign has been permanently stopped
+   - No further communications are sent
+   - Leads can be removed or reassigned
+   - Reason for cancellation is documented

+To change a campaign's status:
+1. Go to the Campaigns page
+2. Find the campaign in the list
+3. Click the "Status" dropdown
+4. Select the new status
+5. Confirm the change

+When attempting to modify leads or activities for campaigns with restricted statuses (completed, cancelled), the system will display an alert explaining the limitation and offering appropriate actions.

+### Adding Leads to Campaigns

+There are multiple ways to add leads to campaigns:

+1. **From Campaign Setup**:
+   - During campaign creation, use the "Add Leads" step
+   - Filter leads by criteria (status, score, source, etc.)
+   - Select leads individually or in bulk

+2. **From Lead List**:
+   - Select leads in the lead list view
+   - Click "Add to Campaign" in the actions menu
+   - Choose the target campaign

+3. **From Lead Detail**:
+   - Open a lead's detail page
+   - Click "Add to Campaign" in the actions menu
+   - Select the campaign from the dropdown

+4. **Automated Rules**:
+   - Configure rules to automatically add leads to campaigns based on:
+     - Score changes
+     - Status updates
+     - Website activity
+     - Form submissions
+     - Custom triggers

+5. **CSV Import**:
+   - Import leads directly into a campaign
+   - Map CSV fields to lead properties
+   - Set campaign-specific properties during import

+### Campaign Analytics

+Track campaign performance with dedicated analytics:

+1. **Overview Dashboard**:
+   - Active leads count
+   - Completion percentage
+   - Engagement rate
+   - Conversion rate
+   - ROI calculation

+2. **Engagement Metrics**:
+   - Email open and click rates
+   - SMS response rates
+   - Call connection rates
+   - Content engagement

+3. **Conversion Tracking**:
+   - Lead status progression
+   - Opportunity creation
+   - Deal closure
+   - Revenue attribution

+4. **A/B Testing Results**:
+   - Comparative performance of different:
+     - Subject lines
+     - Message content
+     - Send times
+     - Call scripts

+5. **Lead Response Analysis**:
+   - Response time metrics
+   - Sentiment analysis
+   - Frequently asked questions
+   - Objection patterns

+### Campaign Audit Logs

+Every campaign maintains a detailed audit log for compliance and optimization:

+1. **Activity Tracking**:
+   - All communications sent
+   - Status changes
+   - Configuration updates
+   - Lead additions and removals

+2. **User Actions**:
+   - Record of which team members made changes
+   - Timestamps for all actions
+   - Notes and justifications

+3. **System Events**:
+   - Automated rule executions
+   - Error logs
+   - Performance alerts

+4. **Compliance Documentation**:
+   - Opt-out requests
+   - Consent records
+   - Regulatory compliance checks

+5. **Export Options**:
+   - Download audit logs in CSV or PDF format
+   - Filter by date range, action type, or user
+   - Schedule regular audit reports

 ## AI-Powered Features

 ### Chatbot Assistant